[Skip to Content]

 All matriculated, actively enrolled Upstate students are eligible for an initial consultation with SCS.
 Recommendations about further services are made based upon the student’s clinical needs and may include referral to the community if we judge that this is the best avenue to meet those needs.

 SCS does not provide services to students on extended leaves of absence.
 SCS also does not provide services that are mandated or required by any academic, judicial, or other party.
-Students who are mandated to receive counseling may contact SCS for referrals to the community.
+Students who are mandated to receive mental health evaluations or treatment may contact SCS for referrals to the community.

 All SCS services are free to matriculated students; however, students are responsible for the cost of any medications that may be prescribed.